大学职业搜题刷题APP

 D.

-There are fewer adult students for additional training.
+There are fewer students for additional training.

 【单选题】The WiFi Degree Luis Figueroa lives down the street from UC Merced, the newest campus in the University of California system.
 So it’s not surprising that the 21-year-old studies from the comfort of hi...